July 13-18, 2014

 The theatre academy is open to students ages 14-18.

 All Fine Arts programs follow the same basic schedule and join together for meals and morning and evening activities.
-Theatre students enjoy an off-campus trip on Wednesday to the Barter Theatre in Abingdon, VA.
+Theatre students enjoy an off-campus trip to the Barter Theatre in Abingdon, VA.
 Schedules are subject to slight changes and will be indicated at the time of check-in.

 Breakfast for Residential Students